HomeInsightsIndia CAFE Series › The Step-Change

 The New OEM-to-OEM OTC Credit Market

 For the first time, OEMs in deficit can buy credits from OEMs in surplus instead of paying the penalty.
-The mechanism is OTC (over-the-counter) with BEE running a passbook ledger and acting as a market-maker through a direct sell-leg.
+The mechanism is OTC (over-the-counter) with BEE running a passbook ledger and — per industry coverage of the planned market design — acting as a market-maker through a direct sell-leg.
+The sell-leg and its price band are not codified in the published draft text.

 ElementDesign